 One unit is examination based, one is practical based and the other two units are controlled assessments.

 Within practical lessons pupils develop their theoretical knowledge whilst developing their practical skills in a range of sports.

 The PE department pride themselves on excellent GCSE PE results.

 We are fortunate to have 6 tennis/netball courts that have been recently resurfaced, a field that can accommodate a full size athletics track in the summer, 1 rugby pitch, 1 hockey pitch, 2 football pitches in the winter, an artificial cricket strip and 3 cricket nets.
 Also, we have two indoor gymnasia and two multi-purpose halls.
-Planning permission has also been granted for 3G artificial pitches.

 - Mr M Oliver (Director of Faculty)

-- Mr C Irwin (PE teacher)
+- Mr C Irwin (PE teacher & work Skills)